Wigner crystal vs. Friedel oscillations in the 1D Hubbard model: Conclusions

-{}From the experimental side, Luttinger liquid behavior has so far only been seen in very special cases, such as carbon nanotubes \cite{Bockrath1999,Lee2004} or cleaved edge overgrowth wires\cite{Auslaender2002}.
-There is some hope now that Luttinger liquid physics can also be realized with ultra-cold fermionic atoms in nearly ideal geometries formed by optical traps\cite{demler}, which would have the advantage that the density distribution discussed here could in principle be detected directly using high resolution cameras, electron beams\cite{ott}, or noise interference\cite{greiner}.
-Fermionic gases can already be cooled down to less than $1/10$ of the Fermi energy.
-The finite temperature will lead to a faster decay of the oscillations from the edges that can be accounted for in the theory\cite{modecalc}.
-In fact it would be interesting to study the system in a regime where all spin excitations are smaller than the temperature.
+{}From the experimental side, Luttinger liquid behavior has so far only been seen in very special cases, such as carbon nanotubes \cite{Bockrath1999,Lee2004} or cleaved edge overgrowth wires.\cite{Auslaender2002} There is some hope now that Luttinger liquid physics can also be realized with ultra-cold fermionic atoms in nearly ideal geometries formed by optical traps,\cite{demler} which would have the advantage that the density distribution discussed here could in principle be detected directly using high resolution cameras, electron beams,\cite{ott} or noise interference.\cite{greiner} Fermionic gases can already be cooled down to less than $1/10$ of the Fermi energy.
+The finite temperature will lead to a faster decay of the oscillations from the edges that can be accounted for in the theory.\cite{modecalc} In fact it would be interesting to perform experiments in a regime where all spin excitations are smaller than the temperature.
 This would be a perfect realization of the spin incoherent Luttinger liquid, leading to a complete vanishing of the Friedel oscillations while the Wigner oscillations remain.
-Hard edges can also be implemented by focused laser beams or trapped impurity atoms.
-Quantitative details of these issues will have to be discussed in future works.
+Hard edges can be implemented by focused laser beams or trapped impurity atoms.

-In summary, we have systematically analyzed the local density distribution as a function of filling, interaction strength $U$, and system size in finite Hubbard chains.
-A combination of bosonization and DMRG calculations allows a detailed description of the density oscillations in terms of the quantitative formula (\ref{rho_fit}).
+In summary, we have systematically analyzed the local density distribution in finite Hubbard chains as a function of filling, interaction strength $U$, and system size.
+A combination of bosonization and DMRG calculations allowed a detailed description of the density oscillations in terms of the quantitative formula (\ref{rho_fit}).
 For small interactions and large fillings $2\kf$ Friedel oscillations $A_1$ dominate, while the Wigner crystal amplitude $A_2$ remains small.
 However, for smaller filling or increasing interactions the overall amplitude $A_1$ of the Friedel oscillations is strongly reduced while $A_2$ grows.
-This signals the crossover to a different physical region, which is described by a Wigner crystal state with no double occupancy of spin up and down fermions.
-The density oscillations we have described here are the most accessible feature to study the crossover towards the spin-incoherent Luttinger liquid in detail, e.g.~using ultra cold fermionic gases in 1D optical traps.
+This signals the crossover to a different physical region, which is described by a spin-incoherent large Fermi sea with no double occupancy of spin up and down fermions.
+The density oscillations we have described here are an accessible feature to study the crossover towards the spin-incoherent Luttinger liquid in detail, e.g.~using ultra cold fermionic gases in 1D optical traps.

 {\em Acknowledgments} We are thankful for useful discussions with Sebastian Reyes.
 This work was supported by the DFG and the State of Rheinland-Pfalz via the SFB/Transregio 49 and the MATCOR school of excellence.